Church & Community Care

 One of the deepest parts of our story is the care of children.

-Over the years, Bridges of Grace, formerly known as Sendi Ian Foundation, has helped rescue and care for children from the streets and unsafe living conditions in Uganda.
+Over the years, Bridges of Grace, formerly known as Sendi Ian Foundation, has helped care for children from the streets and unsafe living conditions in Uganda.
 Many came from places where they lacked safety, family stability, food, shelter, healthcare, clothing, or access to education.

 Walking with vulnerable young adults and women

-A church that serves beyond Sunday
+A church beyond Sunday

 Bridges of Grace Church is not being built only for Sunday services.